VladimirMarkelov/solkit/docs/usage.md

 - same suit - you can put a card to a pile only if its top card suit equal the card suit
 - same color - you can put spades and clubs together, or diamonds and hearts together
+- except same - you can put a card of any suit except the same one
+- any - you can put a card of any suit
 - alternate color - you can put "red" suits(diamonds and hearts) on "black" ones(clubs and spades) and vice versa

 Face order one of: